-Last week, we began discussing trust in relationships & common signs that people show when they don’t trust their partner.
-This week we’ll be focusing more on what to do and how to move forward after realizing (or maybe just finally admitting to yourself) that you don’t trust your partner.
+In the previous blog post, we began with the topic of mistrust in relationships & common signs that people show when they don’t trust their partner.
+This week, we’ll be focusing more on what to do about not trusting your partner.
 These tips are for people that don’t trust their partners but have decided to remain in the relationship and try to make it work.

 Commit To Doing The Work & Don’t Retaliate

-Often times, people start snooping because of relationship doubts.
-People may snoop around their partner’s personal belongings or personal accounts.
-But once you start snooping, it’s very hard to stop.
-And the longer you continue to snoop, the harder it will be to stop.
-You can always find a reason to snoop, but do you really want a relationship where you’re constantly checking behind your partner’s back?
-(Next week, we’ll delve further into reasons why you shouldn’t snoop).
+Many times, people begin snooping because of doubts.
+Some snoop around their partner’s personal belongings or personal accounts.
+Once you start snooping, it’s hard to stop and the longer you continue to snoop, the harder it will be to stop.
+You could always find a reason to snoop around, but do you really want to be in a relationship where you’re constantly checking behind your partner’s back?

 Express to your partner why you don’t trust them.
 Be open and honest.
 Do your trust issues stem from past heartbreak from an ex?
 Do they stem from being raised in an unstable environment?
 Or do your trust issues stem from something that your current partner did?
 It’s important to be completely open and honest with your partner about where you believe your trust issues stem from.

 Sometimes, people go through life unaware of how their actions affect those around them.
-Could it be possible that your partner doesn’t even know that they’re doing things that are promoting mistrust?
+Could your partner be unaware that they’re doing actions are promoting mistrust?

-It could be your partner not responding to your texts or picking up your calls, it could be your partner not telling you who they’re hanging out with, it could even be your partner not giving you a heads up about an unplanned expense (remember, financial mistrust is a thing… mistrust isn’t only due to infidelity).
-Whatever the reason is for you mistrusting your partner, be sure to tell them.
+The mistrust of your partner could be from them not responding to your texts/calls, it could be your partner not telling you who they’re hanging out with, it could even be your partner not giving you a heads up about an unplanned expense (financial mistrust).
+Whatever the reason, be sure to clearly state the specific actions that make you insecure about trusting them.

 Listen To Their Side Of The Story

-After expressing your feelings of mistrust to your partner, it’s very likely that they’ll feel the need to defend themselves.
+After expressing your feelings of mistrust, it’s very likely that they’ll want to explain their side or defend themselves.
 Allow them to.
-Give them the opportunity to explain and express themselves the same way you desired it.
+Give them the opportunity to explain and express themselves the same way you wanted.
 Consider their perspective.